akashCF/dotnet-mssql-mcp/README.md

 ### Prerequisites

-- .NET 9.0 (for local development/deployment)
+- .NET 8.0 (for local development/deployment)
 - Docker (for container deployment)

 ### Build Instructions (for development)

-If you want to build the project from source:

 1. Clone this repository:
    ```bash